 Sorghum can be served like rice or quinoa and is full of nutrients including protein, iron, magnesium and phosphorus.
 One company, Silver Palate, uses a specially formulated high-tannin, high-antioxidant black sorghum called Grain Berry Onyx Sorghum in its Grain Berry line of breakfast cereals.
 Rich in natural antioxidants and dietary fiber, this bran contains more antioxidants – ounce for ounce – than blueberries, pomegranate juice, red wine, and other foods and grains.

-Here are some ways to incorporate this versatile grain into your diet:
+Here are some ways additional to incorporate this nutty, slightly sweet, versatile grain into your diet:

-- Sub for Israeli couscous if you’r gluten-free.
-The similar size and texture make it a great dupe.
+- Sub for Israeli couscous if you’re gluten-free.
+The similar size and texture make it a great substitute.

 - Try sorghum flour in lieu of oat or rice flour in your next baking project.
 Sorghum flour is lower on the glycemic index and higher in fiber.

 - Head to your local Ethiopian restaurant.
 Spongy, nutty injera bread is made exclusively from sorghum.